The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Acknowledgments

 \section{Acknowledgments}

-This work is supported by NSFC (12273021,12022307) and the National Key R\&D Program of China (2023YFA1605600, 2023YFA1605601, 2023YFA1607800, 2023YFA1607801), 111 project (No.\ B20019), and the science research grants from the China Manned Space Project (No.\ CMS-CSST-2021-A03).
+This work is supported by NSFC (12273021, 12022307, 12573022) and the National Key R\&D Program of China (2023YFA1605600, 2023YFA1605601, 2023YFA1607800, 2023YFA1607801), 111 project (No.\ B20019), and the science research grants from the China Manned Space Project (No.\ CMS-CSST-2021-A03).
 We thank the sponsorship from Yangyang Development Fund.
 The computations of this work are carried on the Gravity supercomputer at the Department of Astronomy, Shanghai Jiao Tong University and the National Energy Research Scientific Computing Center (NERSC).
 HY is supported by T.D.
 Lee scholarship.
 LZ acknowledges the support from CAS Project for Young Scientists in Basic Research, Grant No. YSBR-062.
 SK acknowledges support from the Science \& Technology Facilities Council (STFC) grant ST/Y001001/1.

-We are grateful for helps by Kohei Hayashi, who has kindly shared with us the member star catalog.
+We are grateful for helps by Kohei Hayashi, who has kindly shared with us the member star catalog and the updated results of his work.
 We also thank our DESI publication handler, Ting Tan, for his helps and coordinations.

 This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of High-Energy Physics, under Contract No. DE–AC02–05CH11231, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract.
 Additional support for DESI was provided by the U.S. National Science Foundation (NSF), Division of Astronomical Sciences under Contract No. AST-0950945 to the NSF’s National Optical-Infrared Astronomy Research Laboratory; the Science and Technology Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the French Alternative Energies and Atomic Energy Commission (CEA); the National Council of Humanities, Science and Technology of Mexico (CONAHCYT); the Ministry of Science, Innovation and Universities of Spain (MICIU/AEI/10.13039/501100011033), and by the DESI Member Institutions: \url{https://www.desi.lbl.gov/collaborating-institutions}.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U. S. National Science Foundation, the U. S. Department of Energy, or any of the listed funding agencies.